vatesfr/xo/docs/upgrade.md

 ![](./assets/upgradestep3.png)

-4. At this point, you will see a standard subscription page. **Pick the same payment method you used to purchase the initial plan** and confirm the purchase.
+4. At this point, you will see a standard subscription page. **Choose the same payment method you used to purchase the initial plan** and confirm the purchase.

 ![](./assets/upgradestep4.png)